claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

 - 3. needs
   - The _needs_, values, desires, etc. that create our feelings
   - And thirdly, we say what needs of ours are connected to the feelings we have identified.
-  - For example, a mother might express these three pieces to her teenage son by saying, “Felix, when I see two balls of soiled socks under the coffee table and another three next to the TV, I feel irritated because I am needing more order in the rooms that we share in common.”
+  - For example, a mother might express these three pieces to her teenage son by saying, “Felix*, when I see two balls of soiled socks under the coffee table and another three next to the TV, I feel irritated because I am needing more order in the rooms that we share in common.”
+    - *Not my choice of example name!
+That's in the book.
 - All the first three
   - An awareness of these three components is present when we use NVC to clearly and honestly express how we are.
 - 4. requests